Book An Appointment

 Counselling is an intervention that involves working on your issues in the here and now as well as how you can manage them into the future.
 Psychotherapy includes this but also involves going back to the root of the problem and working with you to resolve this - with the aim of preventing it from being a problem in the future.

-Psychologists usually trained in assessment and research.
+Psychologists are usually trained in assessment and research.
 Very few psychologists are trained to counsel clients.

 Psychiatrists are medical doctors who specialise in mental health and who have the training to prescribe medications.

-I am trained as an Integrative Therapist, meaning I have many "tools" in my "toolbox".
+Our counsellors are all trained as Integrative Therapists, meaning they have many "tools" in their "toolboxes".

 The number of sessions varies with the individual and depends greatly on what they want to work on.
-Some issues may take only five or six sessions, whereas others may take six months or more.
+Some issues may take only six or seven sessions, whereas others may take six months or more.
 You don’t have to commit in advance to any fixed number of sessions.

 Therapy is more effective when the client attends on a weekly basis.
 More often may not give you a chance to process the work from the last session before moving on, while less often than fortnightly can lead to the learning from the previous session getting forgotten or left behind.